Pacing Equilibrium in First-Price Auction Markets: Algorithms via Convex Programming

 This shows that $\delta_i>0$ denotes the leftover budget.

-If bidder $i$ is winning some of item $j$ ($x_{ij}>0$) then \kktref{kkt:x_pos} implies that the price on item $j$ is $\alpha_iv_{ij}$, so bidder $i$ is paying their bid as is necessary in a first-price auction.
-Bidder $i$ is also guaranteed to be among the highest bids for item $j$: KKT conditions \ref{kkt:x_pos} and \ref{kkt:utility_rate} guarantee $\alpha_iv_{ij}=p_j\geq \alpha_{i'}v_{i'j}$ for all $i'$.
+If bidder $i$ is winning some of good $j$ ($x_{ij}>0$) then \kktref{kkt:x_pos} implies that the price on good $j$ is $\alpha_iv_{ij}$, so bidder $i$ is paying their bid as is necessary in a first price auction.
+Bidder $i$ is also guaranteed to be among the highest bids for good $j$: \kktrefs{kkt:utility_rate} and \eqref{kkt:x_pos} guarantee that $\alpha_iv_{ij}=p_j\geq \alpha_{i'}v_{i'j}$ for all $i'$.

-Finally each bidder either spends their entire budget or is unpaced: \kktref{kkt:v_pos} says that if $\delta_i>0$ (that is, some budget is leftover) then $\beta_i=\alpha_i=1$, so the bidder is unpaced.
+Finally, each bidder either spends their entire budget or is unpaced: \kktref{kkt:v_pos} says that if $\delta_i>0$ (that is, some budget is leftover) then $\beta_i=\alpha_i=1$, so the bidder is unpaced.

-Now we show that any FPPE satisfies the KKT conditions for {\mcp}.
-We set $\beta_i = \alpha_i$ and use the allocation $x$ from the FPPE.
+Now we show that any \fppe satisfies the \kkt conditions for {\mcp}.
+We set $\beta_i = \alpha_i$ and use the allocation $x$ from the \fppe.
 We set $\delta_i=0$ if $\alpha < 1$, otherwise we set it to $B_i - \sum_{j}x_{ij}v_{ij}$.
-We set $u_i$ equal to the utility of each bidder. \kktref{kkt:utility} is satisfied since each bidder either gets a utility rate of $1$ if they are unpaced and so $u_i = B_i$ or their utility rate is $\alpha_i$ so they spend their entire budget for utility $B_i/\alpha_i$. \kktref{kkt:quasi_linear} is satisfies since $\alpha_i\in [0,1]$. \kktref{kkt:utility_rate} is satisfied since each item bidder $i$ wins has price-per-utility $\alpha_i=\frac{p_j}{v_{ij}}=\beta_i$, and every other item has a higher price-per-utility.
-KKT conditions \eqref{kkt:nonnegative} and \eqref{kkt:full_allocation} are trivially satisfied by the definition of FPPE. \kktref{kkt:v_pos} is satisfied by our solution construction. \kktref{kkt:x_pos} is satisfied because a bidder $i$ being allocated any amount of item $j$ means that they have a winning bid, and their bid is equal to $v_{ij}\alpha_i$. \end{proof}
+We set $u_i$ equal to the utility of each bidder. \kktref{kkt:utility} is satisfied since each bidder either gets a utility rate of $1$ if they are unpaced and so $u_i = B_i$ or their utility rate is $\alpha_i$ so they spend their entire budget for utility $B_i/\alpha_i$. \kktref{kkt:quasi_linear} is satisfied since $\alpha_i\in [0,1]$. \kktref{kkt:utility_rate} is satisfied since each good bidder $i$ wins has price-per-utility $\alpha_i=\frac{p_j}{v_{ij}}=\beta_i$, and every other good has a higher price-per-utility. \kktrefs{kkt:nonnegative} and \eqref{kkt:full_allocation} are trivially satisfied by the definition of \fppe. \kktref{kkt:v_pos} is satisfied by our solution construction. \kktref{kkt:x_pos} is satisfied because a bidder $i$ being allocated any amount of good $j$ means that they have a winning bid, and their bid is equal to $v_{ij}\alpha_i$. \eop\endproof

 This shows that we can use {\mcp} to compute an \fppe. \citet{cole2017convex} show that {\mcp} admits rational equilibria, and thus an \fppe can be computed in polynomial time with the ellipsoid method as long as all inputs are rational.
 Furthermore, the relatively simple structure of {\mcp} means that it can easily be solved via standard convex-programming packages such as CVX~\citep{gb08,grant2008cvx} or scalable first-order methods.